LoqmanSamani/protein-fold/nmr_spectroscopy/nmr_medium.md

 ![fig_3](https://github.com/LoqmanSamani/protein_structure_analysis/blob/systembiology/images/nmr_medium3.png)

-*Figure 3*
+<sub>**Figure 3:** The structural formula of Ethane. </sub>

 #### Chemical Shift & Shielding Effect

-Revisiting our illustrative molecule, Ethane (refer to Figure 3), let's scrutinize the behavior of the hydrogen atom at position 6 under the influence of an external magnetic field.
+Revisiting our illustrative molecule, Ethane (Figure 3), let's scrutinize the behavior of the hydrogen atom at position 6 under the influence of an external magnetic field.
 This hydrogen nucleus, with a spin quantum number (I) equal to half, is capable of generating an NMR signal.
 However, its proximity to surrounding electrons introduces a phenomenon known as the ***shielding effect***.

 Imagine applying a magnetic field (ß0) in a specific direction.
 The surrounding electrons, being negatively charged, respond by generating a magnetic field in the opposite direction, denoted as ***sigma * ẞ0 (δß0)***.
 The combined effect of these opposing magnetic fields results in an effective magnetic field ***ß(eff) = ß0 (1 - δ)***.
 In essence, the external magnetic field is not entirely transferred to the protons due to the shielding effect exerted by the surrounding electrons.